IBM/cognos-analytics-to-visualize-business-data/README.md

 **Important**: Before proceeding, ensure that you have access to the latest release of Cognos Analytics.
 Click [here](https://www.ibm.com/products/cognos-analytics) to get product and pricing information, as well as access to a free trial version.

+>NOTE: If you ended up here without completing the first code pattern of the series then, Click [here](https://github.com/IBM/cognos-analytics-using-unstructured-data) to go back to the "Visualize unstructured data from Watson Discovery in the Cognos Analytics Dashboard" code pattern.

 ## Steps

 1. [Create IBM Db2 Warehouse service on IBM Cloud](#1-create-ibm-db2-warehouse-service-on-ibm-cloud)